cscart/docs/en/user_guide/manage_products/products/wholesale.rst

        In the **User group** select box, you can select a user group whose members will be able to purchase the product at the wholesale price after they have logged in.

 #.
-To add more than one price, click on the **+** icon and specify a new amount of products and a wholesale price.
+To add more than one price, click on the **Add** button and specify a new amount of products and a wholesale price.

 #.
 Click the **Save** button to apply the changes.